 Are the containers stackable?

 While offering the same volume as a plastic clamshell, the SPC offers a much sturdier package that can be stacked at least double the recommended grocery store standard of 2 clamshells high.
 This will prevent the bruising that can lead to deterioration.
-And since they are a solid container except for a few vents, they may also protect your produce from the UV light emitted from grocery stores' fluorescent display lights.
+And since they are a solid container except for a few vents, they may also possibly protect your produce from the UV light emitted from grocery stores' fluorescent display lights.

-Do the containers fit in master cartons?
+Do the containers fit in master trays?